Have you been considering using thought stopping exercises to quieten your mind? If so, you might be wondering, “does

 And that means that when you do experience a negative thoughts, stop trying to prevent the thought and actually pay attention to it.

-While positive thinking exercises do work, thought stopping exercises do not.
+While some positive thinking exercises do work, thought stopping exercises do not.

 In fact, rather than helping us, thought stopping exercises will actually harm us.
-Attempting to silence those mental rumincations will actually just cause them to rise up again and again.
+Attempting to silence those mental ruminations will actually just cause them to rise up again and again.
+Robert L. Leahy Ph.D. states that “thought-stopping leads to thought rebounding.”
+[23

-So, if you can’t use thought stopping exercises, what can you do?
+So, if thought stopping exercises do not work, what can you do?